codeproject/CodeProject.AI-Server/src/AnalysisLayer/SDK/ModelRunners/Yolov5Net.Scorer/ReadMe.md

 ﻿# ReadMe
 This code was imported from the Yolov5-net GitHub repository at https://github.com/mentalstack/yolov5-net under the terms of its MIT license.

-By including the source in our soloution we achive:
+By including the source in our solution we achieve:

 - a Yolo module runner that can be used by module authors.
 - The ability to update the version of the onnx runtime to 1.10, removing the requirement to deploy some very large .PDB files with the application.